qbrc-cnap/cnap/docs/workflows.md

 </tr>
 {% endfor %}
 ```
 Thus, when a user accesses this workflow, the table will ideally be populated with their files (`user_resources`).
 This template expects that `user_resources` is iterable; each item (`resource`) should have `name`, `id`, and `human_readable_size` attributes.  *How* the able is populated is determined by a "handler" file.
-In the section titled "Backend mapping", we described a different type of handler, which mapped the front-end inputs to the WDL inputs.
-The handler in question here handles the population of the GUI.
+In the section titled "Backend mapping", we described a different type of handler, which mapped the front-end inputs to the WDL inputs just prior to launching the workflow.
+The handler in question here handles the population of the GUI in the first place.

-For the file chooser discussed here, the `gui_schema.json` file provides a default handler at `<repository directory>/workflow_ingestion/default_handlers/file_chooser_handler.py` (see the `handler` parameter inside the `file_chooser` element).
+For the file chooser element discussed in this section, the `gui_schema.json` file provides a default handler at `<repository directory>/workflow_ingestion/default_handlers/file_chooser_handler.py` (see the `handler` parameter inside the `file_chooser` element).
 If you choose to provide a different handler, you may specify that in your `gui.json`:
 ```
 {
     "input_elements": [